Darington Hobson

-Darington O'Neal Hobson (born September 29, 1987) is an American professional basketball player for Botafogo of the Novo Basquete Brasil.
+Darington O'Neal Hobson (born September 29, 1987) is an American former professional basketball player for Botafogo of the Novo Basquete Brasil.
 He played college basketball for the New Mexico Lobos.

 Born in Las Vegas, Nevada, Hobson attended five high schools and a junior college before finally becoming eligible to play Division I college basketball.
 Hobson was drafted in the 2nd round (37th overall) of the 2010 NBA draft by the Milwaukee Bucks.
 Hobson was waived on December 2, 2010, due to injury.
 A year later, Hobson was re-signed by the Bucks for the 2011–12 season.
 He was waived again on February 3, 2012.

 High school and junior college

 Hobson attended Western High School in Las Vegas for his freshmen year, before moving to Houston, Texas to attend Alief Hastings High School.
 At fifteen he attended Gulf Shores Academy, earning his nickname of "Butta" through his pick-up play in Houston.
 He then moved to southern California and attended his fourth high school of Calvary Baptist Christian.
 Eventually, he finally moved to Decatur Christian in Illinois for prep school.
 At Decatur Christian, Hobson was prompted by his coach, Alan Huss, to take the ACT, where he passed.
 Hobson, rated a 4-star recruit by Scout.com, was coming off a season where he averaged 19 points, 12 rebounds and 7 assists.
 He still needed credit, and therefore attended the College of Eastern Utah, leading them to a 25–7 record where he averaged 15.2 points and 8.7 rebounds.